 Noodle Meister Genk (ヌードル マイスター 源九) serves various ramen bowls.
 But their best might be the chicken-forward ramen.
 It blends chicken from Oyama, Mioudori, and Soshu Kohakudori.

 It carries a light shoyu seasoning and a gentle chicken aftertaste.
-More details here.
+Full review here.

 You have a choice of a light or rich chicken broth.
 I might be partial to the rich one!
 Full review here.